use lead ropes made from the finest quality soft, marine grade double braided

 ropes come in 1/2" diameter are 12' or 14' long.
 They are available in

-black with a leather popper at the end.
+black or white/blue tracer with a leather popper at the end.

 The best way to attach the lead rope to the halter is to thread the lead rope through the fiador knot loop on the bottom of the halter.
 If you purchase both a halter and lead rope from us, we will attach the two together so that you can see how it works.